Adib-Habbou/tennis-computer-vision/README.md

 Detection of tennis players, rackets and balls on images and videos of real matches using Yolo and OpenCV.

-Detection of tennis players postures and gestures using OpenPose.
+Using OpenPose to detect and highlight tennis players postures and gestures on training videos.

 ### The results obtained on images: